ksurent/git-lfs-authenticate/README.md

 The cacert file is optional.
 It’s still possible to use TLS without it but without hostname verification.

+It is recommended that the system user used to talk to LFS is made low privileged, not being able to log into your other servers and run commands there.

 ## Usage

 This command will be invoked via the git-lfs client.
 See